-TORA aims to build integrated, unbiased, market-independent basin outlooks.
+Basin-wide analysis of resources in place and technically recoverable resources for all main US tight oil/shale gas plays.
+Research Challenges TORA aims to build integrated, unbiased, market-independent basin outlooks.
 Our team employs a novel study workflow utilizing 3D geocellular models.
 That workflow ultimately defines hydrocarbon recoveries, play sweet spots, economic viability, and play-wide production rates.
-TORA studies tight oil and gas formations, such as the Spraberry Formation, Wolfcamp Formation, Bone Spring Formation, Avalon Shale, and others, in order to produce unbiased and comprehensive results.
-What makes TORA unique is the basin-scale scope of investigation with in-place-resource mapping (example below) and predictions of productivity, profitability, and future drilling at a one square mile scale.
+TORA studies tight oil and gas formations, such as the Spraberry, Wolfcamp, Bone Spring, Avalon, and others, in order to produce unbiased and comprehensive results.
+What makes TORA unique is the basin-scale scope of investigation, but with in place resource mapping (example below) and predictions of productivity, profitability, and future drilling at a 1 sq. mile scale.

-Details of play-wide maps at one square mile resolution.

-Tight Oil Resource Assessment

-TORA employs multidisciplinary research and a highly iterative resource-evaluation process.
-The key research disciplines are:

-- Geoscience: We interpret the stratigraphic framework using digital well-log correlations and core descriptions, resulting in a basin-wide 3D facies architecture based on in-house, detailed petrophysics.
-This framework is also used to calculate resource-in-place volumes.
-We use seismic-derived rock properties for sector-scale modeling. - Engineering: We model fluid flow and phase behavior to estimate in-place resources and recoverable volumes.
-We combine physics-based and datadriven modeling to project future production and estimate potential recovery of a well and the entire basin. - Data Analytics: We relate the productivity (per hertz foot) of existing wells to key subsurface and operational attributes and utilize this information to model the future productivity of all undrilled locations. - Economics: We develop the full range of expected production outcomes per well, technological and cost improvements, commodity prices, basis differentials (logistics), pace of drilling, well attrition, and lease accessibility, etc., in order to develop a view of profitability. - Arc-GIS: We use digital mapping to spatially link key geologic and operational practices to high productivity and resource-dense sweet spots.
+Details of play-wide maps at 1 sq. mile resolution.
+Tight Oil Resource Assessment Research Thrusts TORA employs multidisciplinary research and a highly iterative, resource-evaluation process.
+The key research disciplines are: - Geology and Petrophysics: We interpret the stratigraphic framework us ing digital-well-log correlations and core descriptions, resulting in a basin-wide 3D facies architecture based on in-house, detailed petrophysics.
+This framework is also used to calculate resource-in place volumes. - Engineering: We model fluid flow and phase behavior to estimate in place resources and recoverable volumes.
+We combine physics-based and datadriven modeling to project future production and estimate potential recovery of a well and the entire basin. - Data Analytics: We relate the productivity (per Hz ft) of existing wells to key subsurface and operational attributes and utilize this information to model the future productivity of all undrilled locations. - Economics: We develop the full range of expected production outcomes per well, technological and cost improvements, commodity prices, basis differentials (logistics), pace of drilling, well attrition, and lease accessibility, etc., in order to develop a view of profitability. - ARC-GIS: We use digital mapping to spatially link key geologic and operational practices to high productivity and resource-dense sweet spots.